 The University of Detroit Mercy School of Dentistry offers an opportunity to earn the degree of Doctor of Dental Surgery (DDS) to qualified graduates of foreign dental schools while under a part-time faculty contract within the School of Dentistry.
-PLEASE NOTE THAT ONLY INDIVIDUALS WITH A UNITED STATES POST GRADUATE DENTAL SPECIALTY DEGREE OR CERTIFICATE ARE ELIGIBLE TO APPLY TO THE ACCELERATED DENTAL PROGRAM.

 The purpose of this program is to provide dentists educated in foreign dental schools an opportunity to earn a DDS degree from an accredited U.S. dental school in order to help meet the educational requirements for eligibility for licensure in all states.
 It is also helpful to those planning an academic career in dental education and research as it provides valuable teaching experience.